JannieI/canvas-workstation-V3/src/app/roadmap.md

     Expand: add Refresh button, for when change nr lines to show.
 Also, 100 -> 1000
      + Dont show top if no Dataset - rather appropriate Unexpected Error msg Resize does not snap to grid - is this philosophy correct?
 If it does snap, remember to change the graphW & -H as well
+    - FIX nrDataQualityIssues at DB level: join and fill the value, so that Canvas dont need to do any manipulation